welch-lab/vista-fish/README.md

 For each folder, users should begin with preprocessing, dimentionality reduction, and clustering of the dataset with the provided script and then move onto the analysis for each folder:
 1) SMAD+GCAMP:
+       -GCaMP_image_preprocess contains files on the calcium imaging/gcamp signal processing script as well as the stitching of the images
+       -Data_preprocess contains scripts for preprocessing of the SMAD dataset as well as the IF extractions and the nucleus and cytoplasm RNA                 extractions
+       -Contains scripts for generating Figures 3 and 4
+2) brightfield-segmentation:
+       -Contains all scripts, github page, demos, pipelines for the IF cell segmentations conducted with Cellpose and Cellprofiler
+3) iNeuron+Lysosome:
+       -BFP_image_preprocess contains the script on the xenium IF image stitching -TrackMate_code contains scripts on utilizing trackmate in detecting and analyzing lysosomal movements -Contains scripts on preprocessing of the perturbed iNeuron dataset as well as generating the plots and graphs in figure 6 of the paper